Think there’s nothing to do in Dayton?

 7. Have a drink at Jay’s and admire the historic carved bar.
 It’s truly a sight to behold with a rich, storied history.

 10. Eat your way through some of Ohio’s best buckeyes.
 There is now an official statewide Ohio Buckeye Candy Trail.
-The Ohio Buckeye Candy Trail is a 31-stop trail highlighting local, family-owned and nationally known chocolate artisan from across the state.
+The Ohio Buckeye Candy Trail is a 31-stop trail highlighting local, family-owned and nationally known chocolate artisans from across the state.
 The Dayton area is well-represented: Golden Turtle Chocolate Factory in Lebanon, Holly B’s Sweets in Waynesville, Friesinger’s Chocolates in Springboro, Esther Price in Dayton and Winan’s Chocolates + Coffees.

 11. Stick a wad of gum on the “gum wall” at the Maid-Rite in Greenville.
 It may sound disgusting, but it’s a tradition.
 While you’re there, grab one of those famous little Maid-Rite loose meat sandwiches.